Comprehensive Dog & Cat Dental Care

 Ensuring routine oral and dental care for your pet is a crucial part of their overall health, but not all pets receive the necessary oral hygiene care they need to keep their teeth and gums healthy.

-At our Fountain Valley veterinary hospital, we can provide comprehensive dental care for your pet, from routine services such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.
+At our Fountain Valley veterinary hospital, we can provide comprehensive pet dental care, from routine services such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.

 We want to ensure that you are well informed about the details of your pet's oral surgery.
 Before any procedure, we will explain why we are recommending surgery and all steps involved with the procedure, including preparation and post-operative care requirements.

-Our experienced veterinarians can provide a variety of surgical dental procedures, including tooth extractions, in a relaxed and comfortable environment.
+Our experienced veterinary dentists can provide a variety of surgical dental procedures, including tooth extractions, in a relaxed and comfortable environment.

-Typically our veterinarians recommend that you bring your pet in for a full dental examination at least once a year.
+Typically our vet dentists recommend that you bring your pet in for a full dental examination at least once a year.
 If you have a pet that is predisposed to dental issues then your vet may suggest having your pet visit more frequently.

 Our vet team at Brookfield Pet Hospital Plus can examine, diagnose and treat dental health problems in cats and dogs.